Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Experiments

 \section{Experiments}

-We evaluate our method on popular image classification and speech recognition tasks due to the widespread availability of pre-trained weights.
+Due to the widespread availability of pre-trained weights, we evaluate our method on popular image classification and speech recognition tasks.
 The aim of the evaluation is to compare the performance-efficiency trade-offs of different methods.
-For balanced datasets the performance of the models can be directly expressed as accuracy.
-To measure the computational efficiency, we track the number of FLOPs (floating point operations) used by the model for each sample being evaluated and report the averaged result.
-Among the compared methods, ACMs are the only models that adjust the computational cost during training.
-However, as the main aim of ACMs is the reduction of inference costs, in the following, we restrict our evaluation only to inference FLOPs.
+To measure the computational efficiency, we track the number of FLOPs used by the model for each evaluated sample and report the averaged result.
+The source code for our experiments is available at \url{https://github.com/bartwojcik/adaptive_computation_modules}.